- Updated on September 11, 2020

 – total body surface area that is grounded;

 – skin conductivity of this area (or resistance);

 – duration of grounding.

-Warning.
-People with serious health problems, those taking certain types of hormones and other medical drugs, pregnant women and people with transplants, need to be aware about temporary restrictions and contraindications.
+Warning: People with serious health problems, those taking certain types of hormones and other medical drugs, pregnant women, and people with transplants need to exercise caution while grounding and be aware of temporary restrictions and contraindications.

 How many hours per day should I ground myself?

 The body’s Earthing requirements depend on many factors.
 Some people are fine with only 1 to 2 hours grounding per day, while some need more (for example, 6 to 8 hours during sleep).
 Others report that they get optimum benefits when grounded 24/7.
 The collective experience of our breathing students shows that the need for Earthing increases when the CP (the body oxygen test) is low and inflammation is high.
 Observations about this relation between CP and Earthing needs are discussed in the bonus content below.

 Those who are really sick, inflamed, and have less than 20 secs.
 CP — actually, who can even have less than 12 secs. daily CP and less than 8 secs. in the morning — may need to ground 10 to 20 hours per day, or even 24/7.
 As morning CP increases, inflammation reduces, and disease becomes more mild, 1 to 2 hrs. grounding is usually enough to achieve reasonably normal health.
 That said, I have taught students with 50 to 60 secs. morning CP and 4 to 4.5 hrs. of natural sleep, and still they find grounding useful during the day and while sleeping.